 Then apply the paste to the troubled area and let it sit for a few minutes.
-With a soft bristle toothbrush, scrub the stained or stuck-on area.
+With a soft-bristle toothbrush, scrub the stained or stuck-on area.
 Be careful not to scrub too hard, as you could scratch the wood.
-Rinse paste off with a wet cloth and dry clean with a towel.
+Rinse the paste off with a wet cloth and dry clean with a towel.

 5. How About Regular Toothpaste For Cleaning Wood Cabinets?

 We love our toothpaste when it comes to getting fresh breath and clean teeth but this ain’t all a toothpaste can do.
 It can also be used to remove the grease in cabinets too.

 Remember the grease and grime aren’t limited to our kitchens, so feel free to use this for all cleaning wood cabinets in the rest of your home too.

 However, on its own, toothpaste isn’t enough.
 You’ll need to add baking soda as well.
 To make this wood cabinet cleaning mixture:

 - Mix a cup of water, a teaspoon of white toothpaste, and 2 tablespoons of baking soda.

 - Mix well using your finger or a spoon.